 - The natural thermal stratification of air takes care of the comfort of the occupants.

-Such a design decreases the operational cost and increases comfort.
+Such a design decreases operational costs and increases comfort.
 It is also useful for offices as they can use the underfloor space for power and computer cable management.

 3. Use occupancy sensors